 I am a Scholar at the Sunwater Institute, based in Washington, D.C. area, where I conduct research on innovation policy, focusing on the measurements of intellectual property rights and advocating for data-driven public policies.
 I am also a co-Principal Investigator of a research project investigating the effect of individual decision-making strategies on group decision-making, funded by a continuous research grant from the National Science Foundation.
 In addition, I also hold Edison Innovation Law and Policy Fellowship from Scalia Law School at George Mason University.
 Previously, I held research positions at the College of William & Mary in Williamsburg, Virginia, the Licos – Center for Institutions and Economic Performance at KU Leuven in Brussels, Belgium, and served as a consultant to the World Bank, International Monetary Fund, and Swiss Agency of Development and Cooperation in the South Caucasus, providing data-driven insights on policy implementation in developing economies.

-I want my work to have a positive impact on people’s lives.
+I want my work to have a positive impact on the world.
 I particularly enjoy the application of rigorous research to real world problems with policy implications.
 I do not accept scientific boundaries and think that the most significant breakthroughs will be made at the intersection of existing disciplines.

-I am always open to collaboration for helping to create a more just, sustainable, and joyful world; and constantly get engaged in activities which push the limits of mind, body and spirit.
-The attached photo pictures ‘me outside office’ on the slopes of the biblical Mount Ararat.
+I welcome collaboration for helping to create a truly free world, which is based on the principles of individual liberties, but which is also just and ecologically sound.
+I constantly get engaged in activities which push the limits of mind, body and spirit.
+The attached photo pictures my skis on the slopes of the Biblical Mount Ararat.